Home | Articles | Why Re-design Retail Spaces?

 Pandemic-induced norms may have driven online sales to dizzying heights, but brick-and-mortar stores will always retain a certain appeal.
 They may have to be refurbished – out with the old and in with the new.
 They may have to cater to the requirements of online shoppers, who will want to shop online and visit stores for collection and return of purchased merchandise.
 They may have to indulge in a full re-branding of panels, logo, appearance and incorporate sustainable features.

 However, as pandemic-caused lockdowns and restrictions limp back to a near-normal reality, people want to drive to strip malls, out of town retail outlets or other stores for much-needed retail therapy.
-Hence, the re-design of retail spaces, or retail building design or retail space planning, may be of vital importance, utilising the support of high-quality retail drawings, retail rendering, retail construction drawings and 3D modelling for stores.
+Hence, the re-design of retail spaces, or building design or retail space planning, may be of vital importance, utilising the support of high-quality retail drawings, retail rendering, retail construction drawings and 3D modelling for stores.

 Recent surveys show that 61% of consumers rely on physical stores for regular domestic shopping needs.
 Thus, stores need policies that make shopping a safe experience for customers.
 Just how do retailers rise to the challenge?